-For the year ending March 31, 1999, the Company revised its compensation policy following a review conducted by a compensation consulting firm.
-During such review, the compensation policies of approximately 20 manufacturing companies and distributors were analysed in light of the size of the Company, the geographic markets in which it operates and the responsibilities given to its senior executives (the "Comparator Group").
-The revised compensation policy is competitive with that offered by Canadian corporations of similar size having operations in the United States.
+For the year ended March 31, 1999, the Company revised its compensation policy following a review conducted by a compensation consulting firm.
+During such review, the compensation policies of several manufacturing companies and distributors were analysed in light of the size of the Company, the geographic markets in which it operates and the responsibilities given to its senior executives (the "Comparator Group").